 What’s going on in your body at 7 weeks pregnant?

 Your hormones are going to continue to go crazy in week seven, which may even cause acne flare ups, but the biggest issue you’re likely to face at 7 weeks pregnant is vaginal discharge.
 A mucus plug is forming in your cervix which will keep your new baby safe and sound in your uterus.
 As it forms, you’ll see an increase in yellowish, thick mucus.
 Increased discharge is likely to continue throughout your pregnancy.
 You may find thin panty liners, frequent underwear changes, and daily showers helpful to keeping things clean and comfortable down there.

-You may also start to notice your waist line diminishing, though some women don’t begin to gain weight this early.
-You uterus is now twice the size it was before you became pregnant, but this doesn’t necessarily mean you’ll be showing.
-If you’re experiencing cravings which are adding to that vanishing waistline, try changing the brand of your prenatal vitamin.
-Pregnancy cravings are the bodies way of obtaining vitamins and minerals it’s missing.
+You may also start to notice your waist line widening, though some women don’t begin to gain weight this early.
+Your uterus is now twice the size it was before you became pregnant, but this doesn’t necessarily mean you’ll be showing.
+If you’re experiencing cravings which are adding to that growing waistline, try changing the brand of your prenatal vitamin.
+Pregnancy cravings are the body’s way of obtaining vitamins and minerals it’s missing.